ogregod/Master-Animal-and-Provision-Guide/Butchering Guide/Owlbear.md

 Owlbear trim subtotal: 70 lbs

-Pork belly fat (purchased): 30 lbs
+Owlbear tallow (from rendered fat): 30 lbs

 Total sausage mixture: 100 lbs

 The mix: 70% lean meat, 30% fat.
-Owlbear meat is very lean, so you need to purchase pork belly fat to reach proper sausage consistency.
+Owlbear meat is very lean, so we use our own rendered tallow instead of purchasing external fat.
+The bear-half of the owlbear produces a clean, mild fat that works beautifully in sausage.
 This ratio is self-basting - you don't need oil when you cook it.

 The Spice Recipe
 For every 10 pounds of meat, you need: